lucasfth/programs-as-data/README.md

   | Call of expr * expr list
 ```

-In FynPar.fsy the follwing expressions where modified to:
+In FunPar.fsy the follwing expressions where modified to:

 ```fsharp
 AtExpr: